phproberto/lib_sample/README.md

 You can integrate any existing library available on composer/packagist (See [https://getcomposer.org/](https://getcomposer.org/)).

-To install/require a new library you only need to run from command line:
+To install/require a new library you only need to run from command line something like:

 `composer require monolog/monolog`